jasonherrboldt/MusicOrganizer/README.md

 * output_filename [the desired name of the output file (no path = current path)]
 * -sortby [valid arguments are genre, artist, album, song, and time (can only be one)]
 * -sortorder [valid arguments are ascending and descending (can only be one)]
-* -random [the length of the random playlist to print]

 Exceptions for these cases should be logged to the console.
 All are fatal unless otherwise specified:

 - an input file line without all of the following: an artist, a song title, a genre, and a time -– album title and track are optional (ok to log, ignore, and continue);
-- a requested random playlist of length strictly less than 1 or strictly greater than the number of songs on the input file;
 - an invalid song length, e.g. 376 (ok to log, ignore and continue);
 - unable to open input file;
 - unable to read input file.